jinny14/salrm-reproducibility/README.md

 ## Data Availability

-Derived analysis data, statistical outputs, sampling records, response-file inventories, and cryptographic checksums are provided in this repository.
+Derived analysis data, statistical outputs, sampling records, response-file inventories, and cryptographic checksums are provided in the `data/` directory of this repository.

+The processed item-level dataset, including the model outputs retained for scoring and analysis, is distributed as a compressed archive at `data/scores.csv.zip`.
+The SHA-256 checksums of both the compressed archive and the extracted CSV file are provided in `data/scores_checksums.csv` to support integrity verification.

+Aggregate evaluation results are provided in `data/metrics.csv`.
+Sampling information and response-file completeness records are provided in `data/sampling_manifest.json` and `data/response_inventory.csv`, respectively.

+The original provider-specific raw response files are not publicly distributed.
+Their completeness and integrity are documented through the response inventory and associated cryptographic checksum records included in this repository.

-Original benchmark datasets are governed by their respective licenses and are not relicensed by the authors.
-Users should obtain the original datasets from their official sources.
+Original benchmark datasets and benchmark-derived content remain subject to the licenses and terms of their respective owners and are not relicensed by the author.
+Users should obtain the original benchmark datasets from their official sources.
+The availability and reuse of model outputs are also subject to the applicable terms of the respective model providers.

-The raw model responses are [NOT PUBLICLY DISTRIBUTED / AVAILABLE IN RELEASE v1.0.0].
-Select the applicable statement before publication.

 ## Code Availability